iSEE/iSEE/README.md

 :white_check_mark: zooming in to a particular subregion of the plot, if requested

-:white_check_mark: scatter plots can be generated from reduced dimensionality data, or with biaxial plots of existing metadata columns.
+:white_check_mark: scatter plots generated from reduced dimensionality data, or with biaxial plots of existing metadata columns.

-## Gene-based visualization
+## Feature-based visualization

 The interface is proposed to contain the following features in its first iteration: